Arakan, Cotabato: History

 The EDSA Revolution that took place in 1986 paved way to another attempt of the creation of a separate and new municipality through the collaborative efforts of the municipal government of Magpet spearheaded by then Vice Mayor Aproniano A. Ebon, Sr., the provincial leadership headed by then Governor Rosario P. Diaz, M.D. and the most especially by the passage of a house bill sponsored by Congressman Gregorio A. Andolana of the Second District of Cotabato Province.

 Arakan is one of the granddaughter municipalities of Kidapawan.
 It was created by virtue of Republic Act No. 7152, approved by President Corazon Aquino on August 30, 1991; constituting 18 barangays separated from Magpet.
 The seat of government was designated at Barangay Greenfield.
 The separation caused Kidapawan to eventually lose all its borders with Davao Region, excluding Mount Apo which is being shared by Kidapawan, Davao, and four other towns.
 This separation also made Arakan the province's youngest municipality.

 Under the provision of the Act, it had to elect its new officials in local election on May 11, 1992.
 The then Vice Mayor Ebon overwhelmingly got the mandate as the first Municipal Mayor, while David B. Figura, Sr. was the first Vice Mayor.
 Ebon spent three terms as municipal mayor, as did David B. Figura, Sr. (who died before his last term ended).

 In Kabalantian (at that time part of Magpet), on January 2–3, 1986, atrocities took place where six individuals were killed and houses were burned down, reportedly by members of the Landasan armed group.

 Geography

+Arakan is officially located at the northeastern portion of Cotabato province.
+With Davao City and Mount Sinaka to the east; the mother Municipality, Magpet to the south; Municipality of Antipas to the southwest; Municipality of Pres.
+Roxas to the west; and the Province of Bukidnon to the north.